andrmoel/astronomy-bundle-js/README.md

 const toi = createTimeOfInterest.fromTime(2020, 12, 21, 0, 0, 0);
 const jupiter = createJupiter(toi);

-const toiConjunction = await jupiter.getConjunctionInRightAscensionTo(Saturn); // Result is of type TimeOfInterest
+const {toi, position, angularDistance} = await jupiter.getConjunctionInRightAscensionTo(Saturn);
 ```

 Result of the calculation:\
-*There is a conjunction on 21 December 2020 at 13:24 UTC*
+*There is a conjunction on 21 December 2020 at 13:24 UTC*\
+*And Jupiter is 06' 15.164" north of Saturn*

 ## <a name="solar-eclipse"></a> Solar Eclipse